NEONScience/NEON-Data-Skills/tutorials/R/api-token/neon-api-tokens-tutorial.md

     NEON_TOKEN <- "PASTE YOUR TOKEN HERE"

 Save this file in a logical place on your machine, somewhere that won't be visible publicly.
-Let's call the file `neon_token_source.R`, and let's say you've saved it to the `/data` folder on your machine.
+Here, let's call the file `neon_token_source.R`, and save it to the working directory.
 Then, at the start of every script where you're going to use the NEON API, you would run this line of code:

-    source("/data/neon_token_source.R")
+    source(paste0(wd, "/neon_token_source.R"))

 Then you'll be able to use `token=NEON_TOKEN` when you run `neonUtilities` functions, and you can share your code without accidentally sharing your